DCPhase1Project/Phase-1-Final-Project/README.md

-# Phase-1-Final-Project
+# Munchies
 [![Build Status](https://travis-ci.com/DCPhase1Project/Phase-1-Final-Project.svg?branch=master)](https://travis-ci.com/DCPhase1Project/Phase-1-Final-Project)

-This app helps the user explore food in their area.
+Munchies is a restaurant app that helps the user explore food in their area.
+Restaurants will automatically populate based on the user's location, and can be further explored via search by name or cuisine type.
+Visitors can create an account to save restaurants to their list of Favorites, or to their list of restaurants to Visit.

 ## Collaborators:
 * Ahmed Abuelaish